-Julie Chapman (nee Helson) - CEO & Trustee
+Julie Chapman (nee Helson) - CEO, Founder & Trustee

-Julie is the CEO and Co-founder of KidsCan with over ten years experience in not-for-profit management.
+Julie is the CEO and Founder of KidsCan with over fifteen years’ experience in not-for-profit management.
 She is responsible for providing leadership, direction and the coordination of all activities of the Trust in accordance with the goals and objectives of the organisation.
-Julie's role is to direct strategy and create sustainability in order to grow the activities of the Trust to meet its charitable objectives.
+Julie's role is to direct strategy and create sustainability to grow the activities of the Trust to meet its charitable objectives.
 Julie is also responsible for programme development, key partnerships, Government relationships, public relations and the overall day-to-day management of the Trust.

-In 2008 Julie was recognised as a Sir Peter Blake Emerging Leader and in 2015 was named as a finalist for Kiwibank New Zealander of the Year – the second time her contribution has been recognised by the national award.
+She regularly speaks about leadership and innovation in the not-for-profit sector at business and community forums.
+Julie also the Founder and Trustee of the Pet Refuge Charitable Trust which will provide temporary shelter for pets affected by domestic violence, keeping them safe while their owners escape abuse.
+In 2008 Julie was recognised with a Sir Peter Blake Leadership Award, and in 2013 SHE was named Next magazine’s Woman of the Year.
+In 2015 she was named as a finalist for Kiwibank New Zealander of the Year – the second time her contribution has been recognised by the national award.

 Glenda Hughes - Trustee